fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_aws/readme_en.md

 - Change the password of the keycloak DB (PostgreSQL) instance.
 - Transfer the registered SSH key to the Bastion host using SCP, etc., place it in an appropriate directory, and set the permissions.

-The sample script "basion-setup-sample.sh" is used to install the tools that are necessary to install Vantiq on a Bastion server.
+The sample script "basion-setup-sample.sh" is used to install the tools that are necessary to install Vantiq on a Bastion host.
 To run the script, transfer it to the Bastion server and execute the followings.

 ```sh